 Plants like water.
 They need lots of it to thrive.
 This is why we water them regularly.
 Watering plants seems simple enough when you think about it.
 It’s just pouring a certain amount of water on them and hoping for the best.
 However, any experienced gardener will know that there’s a lot more to it.
 You don’t water different plants with the same amount of water.
 Different seasons call for different watering techniques and amounts.

 When you have a lot of plants in your garden, it can be quite difficult to figure out what a plant’s needs are and how much watering it requires.
 It’s easy to overwater plants when you aren’t careful and that can be just as damaging for them as underwatering.

 Sprinkler systems are great tools that can help you water garden plants.
 Using a water hose simply wastes too much to be considered effective.
 The kind of sprinkler you get can influence this as well.
 Some of them are more effective than others.
 You can opt for a smart sprinkler that you can adapt to your own garden’s needs.
 They can cover a large space with relatively minimal losses in terms of water waste.

 Internet-Assisted Green Thumb

 Growing plants requires as much knowledge as it does talent.
 What happens when you have one without the other?
 Well, the truth is that you can easily supplement your lack of knowledge with a little bit of external help.
-There’s no shortage of things you can find out online about gardening and plants in general.
+There’s no shortage of things you can find out on the Fiskars website about gardening and plants in general.